Embracing Kindness: The Key to a Loving Marriage

 You can still be nice.

 Let me give you an example.
-Many years ago, I remember having a conversation with Jim, my husband, about feeling that our lives had become stale- all work and no play.
+Many years ago, I remember having a conversation with Jim, my husband, about feeling that our lives had become stale—just all work and no play.

 We had two young children at the time and two busy careers.
 Weekends were spent vegging out.
-I was looking for more adventure, more novelty.
+I was looking for more adventure and novelty.
 Simply put, I wanted to inject more energy into our relationship and have more fun.

 I could sense Jim’s annoyance.
-He replied, “I work so hard during the week, I just like to relax on weekends,” which, of course prompted me to make a stronger case for my desired outcome.
+He replied, “I work so hard during the week; I just like to relax on weekends.”
+This prompted me to make a stronger case for my desired outcome.

 “I can’t believe you don’t want to do more things.
 All we do is sit around the house,” to which he replied angrily (and loudly), “All you ever do is complain!”